-As of December 31, 2019, IC Circular Letter 2019-75, the discount rates to be used for insurance liability cash flows beyond 20 years were determined using the one-year moving average of the 20-year government bond yield rate.
+The discount rates to be used for insurance contract liability cash flows beyond 20 years were determined using the one-year moving average of the 20-year government bond yield in accordance with IC Circular Letter 2020-98.
 Previously under IC Circular Letter 2018-75, the discount rates for these cash flows used the two-year moving average of the 20-year government bond yield rate.
 The change in methodology resulted in lower discount rates for December 31, 2019, which in turn resulted in additional insurance provisions amounting to P388 million.